 Surprisingly, General Donald Morden from Metal Slug was said to have been this back when he was a Vice Admiral in the Regular Army.
 When he eventually resigned due to his son's preventable death, everyone formerly under his command followed him out, sheerly from loyalty.

-Mario & Luigi: Bowser's Inside Story seems to paint Bowser as this, as his minions follow Bowser of out of respect for him, despite his numerous losses.
-For example, before Bowser's minions notice him about to rescue them, they talk amongst themselves how Bowser would surely help them out of their situation.
+Mario & Luigi: Bowser's Inside Story.
+Before Bowser's minions notice him about to rescue them, they talk amongst themselves how Bowser would surely help them out of their situation.
 This is likely due to Bowser being the most competent person in their army.
-(It's worth noting that Bowser is an actual father, and there's never been any sign of turmoil between him and his children.)
 If Bowser simply tries to walk away and leave his minions in their cages, he'll stop and force himself to go back for them.

-Super Mario RPG paints him as this too; he meets up with a Goomba that had gone AWOL from the Koopa Troop and had kids sometime after.
-Rather than throwing a fit and demading he comes back, he acts understanding and excuses the Goomba for his running away and wishes him the best of luck, which paints him as genuinely nice to his own.
+Super Mario RPG.
+He meets up with a Goomba that had gone AWOL from the Koopa Troop and had kids sometime after.
+Rather than throwing a fit and demanding he comes back, he acts understanding and excuses the Goomba for his running away and wishes him the best of luck, which paints him as genuinely nice to his own.

 The Paper Mario series does this as well: he as an 100% Approval Rating among his mooks, and Super Paper Mario even has a mook point out that in Bowser's books, it is much less terrible to fail him and run away than it is to fail him and run away without making sure that your fellow mooks are all right first.